2025–26 OHL season: Broadcasting rights

 On August 26, the OHL and FloSports entered into a seven-year media partnership that establishes FloHockey as the global home for live and on-demand streaming coverage of the OHL.
 All regular season games, playoff rounds and other marquee events are included in the deal.

 Pre-season

 On July 7, 2025, the OHL announced the preseason schedule for the 2025–26 season.
-In total, there will be 50 preseason games which will began on August 29th and will conclude on September 14th.
+In total, there was 50 preseason games which began on August 29 and concluded on September 14.

-This years schedule has a pre-season showcase at the Kitchener Memorial Auditorium over Labour Day weekend that included the host team, the Kitchener Rangers, as well as the Brantford Bulldogs, Oshawa Generals and Saginaw Spirit.
+This years schedule had a pre-season showcase at the Kitchener Memorial Auditorium over Labour Day weekend that included the host team, the Kitchener Rangers, as well as the Brantford Bulldogs, Oshawa Generals and Saginaw Spirit.